 Charles A. Dice Center Working Paper No. 2016-2

 Using a structural model of default, we construct a measure of systemic default defined as the probability that many firms default at the same time.
-Our estimation accounts for correlations in defaults between firms through common exposures to shocks.
-The systemic default measure spikes during recession periods and is strongly correlated with traditional credit-related macroeconomic measures such as the default spread and VIX.
-Furthermore, our measure predicts future equity and corporate bond index returns, particularly at the one-year horizon, and even after controlling for many traditional return predictors such as the dividend yield, default spread, inflation, and tail risk.
-These predictability results are robust to out-of-sample tests.
+We account for correlations in defaults between firms through exposures to common shocks.
+The systemic default measure spikes during recession periods and is correlated with macroeconomic indicators and future realized defaults.
+Furthermore, it predicts future equity and corporate bond returns, even after controlling for many existing return predictors, including tail risk.
+The predictability results are robust to out-of-sample tests.

 Keywords: Systemic risk, Joint default, Predictability, Stock returns, Bond returns